LAripping/SmartSaber/README.md

-The VI consists of 2 loops:
+The VI's code involves 2 loops:

 1. **The Main Loop:**